 We tried a warm cup and it was delicious.

-Even though Gary was raised on a farm in Minnesota and drank raw milk as a child, we had become persuaded, or perhaps brainwashed by the media into thinking that simple, pure, natural milk products are either not good enough without additives or else they are even dangerous for human consumption.
+Even though Gary was raised on a farm in Minnesota and drank raw milk as a child, we had become persuaded, or perhaps brainwashed by the media into thinking that simple, pure, natural milk and milk products are either not good enough without additives or are even dangerous for human consumption.
 We’d come to this conclusion over the years without giving it much conscious thought and as a result, neither of us drank much milk, certainly not raw.

 No, never.
 I’d shudder at the thought of all those germs propagating in un-pasteurized milk.
 Yuck!

-But I had also developed the niggling, suspicious feeling that milk that was pasteurized, homogenized, vitaminized, de-fatted, calcium-added, enriched, new and improved, had been tinkered with so much that it probably was dead and devoid of anything naturally healthy.
+But I had also developed the niggling, suspicious feeling that milk that was pasteurized or ultra-pasteurized, homogenized, vitaminized, de-fatted, calcium-added, enriched, new and improved, had been tinkered with so much that it probably was dead and devoid of anything naturally healthy.
 More and more evidence points to the fact that the more we tinker with, add, delete, or enrich a product, the less nutritious and healthy it is.

 My teeth are soft and prone to cavities yet I drank plenty of milk as a child.
 It was brought from the mainland to Oahu where we lived because milk wasn’t readily available there.
 If this calcium-enriched milk was so good for me, why are my teeth so bad?

 My father died at 90 with all his teeth intact.
 I wasn’t so lucky.
-I am beginning to suspect it was because he drank whole milk as a child and I drank something that can’t even really be called milk.
+I am beginning to suspect it was because he drank fresh, whole milk as a child and I drank something that can’t even really be called milk.

 In Duluth at a weekend food cooperative, I discovered the most incredibly delicious artesanal cheese.
 The “secret” was that it was made from unpasteurized raw organic milk.
 Not so secret, actually, since this is the way our parents ate cheese and drank milk.